 The Briars Homestead is one of the Mornington Peninsula’s oldest properties first settled in 1840 by Captain James Reid, a retired army officer.

-There are a number of educational programs at The Briars including the Junior Ranger Program, Eco Living Display Centre schools program and the Outdoor Ed Camp located at the Briars.
+There are a number of educational programs at The Briars including Junior Ranger Program, Spotlight Walks, Eco Living Display Centre and the Outdoor Ed Camp located at the Briars.

 There are a range of venues at The Briars, including Jospehine's, Angus and Rose Cafe and a number of rooms / venues available for hire to suit a variety of function types, large and small.